 Similar results can be observed for the CSCR data.
 Again, the GenINR demonstrates better performance than the baseline methods both in terms of image reconstruction and segmentation, except for the LPIPS metric.
 As for the healthy data, the simple linear interpolation delivers the best results for this metric.
-As observed before, the retinal shape is best aligned with the generalizable INR (average Dice score of 98.98~\% for the retina) and also the pathologies are better interpolated.
+As observed before, the retinal shape is best aligned with the generalizable INR (average Dice score of 98.98~\% for the retina), and also the pathologies are better interpolated.
 For the test data, all metrics considered show similar performance to the training data, except for the Dice score of pathologies.
 Without FAF integration, an average Dice score of 16.84~\% is achieved for the interpolated slices of the test images and improved slightly to 17.59~\% with the additional FAF modality.
 Although there is no known clear relationship between FAF and OCT appearance, the INR seems to benefit from the additional modality, indicating a direct correlation between FAF and OCT.
 The reduced segmentation performance for the test cases indicates that the highly variable appearance of retinal pathologies in CSCR cannot yet be completely covered by the individualization through the latent codes.
 Some exemplary interpolation results for the CSCR data are shown in Fig.~\ref{fig:qualitative_results_cscr}.
 Here, it can be seen that the retinal layers are reconstructed well for B-scans without severe pathological changes.
 However, no reconstruction of blood vessels can be observed, which we attribute to the distorting effect of pathologies on training.
 Also, in pathological areas the retinal layers appear more blurred compared to the regions unaffected by fluids.
 Still, the shape of both the retina and the pathologies is accurately reproduced by the GenINR$_\text{FAF}$.

-Across all experiments, the runtime for each subject was below 1 second for linear interpolation, around 19 seconds for registration-based interpolation, approximately 3 minutes for the GenINR (inference adaptation to a new subject), and about 5 minutes for the SingleINR.
+Across all experiments, the runtime for each subject was below one second for linear interpolation, around 19 seconds for registration-based interpolation, approximately three minutes for the GenINR (inference adaptation to a new subject), and about five minutes for the SingleINR.